BetterWang/g4e/docs/python_orchestrationl.rst

     g4e.beam_on(1000)   # Process 1000 events
     g4e.run()           # Runs G4E with the above configuration

 Functions can be stacked.
-The same configuration:
+The same configuration can be written as:

 .. code:: python